adamchainz/time-machine/docs/migration.rst

 These reports are heuristic and may occasionally flag unrelated code that reuses a freezegun-related name, such as a function parameter that shadows an imported ``freeze_time``.

+Files that cannot be parsed are also reported, and otherwise skipped.
+Since the tool parses files with the Python version it runs on, run it with a version at least as new as the target project uses.

 The tool edits files in place, reporting those that it changes.
 It’s recommended you start from a clean, committed state in your version control system, so you can easily revert any broken changes.